System requirements and configurations

 Microsoft Active Directory Certificate Services

 The Microsoft Active Directory Certificate Services (MSCA) can be used in several ways depending on purpose.
-The most common way is using the MSCA-service to issue certificates against users for certificate login for e.g. Microsoft Windows clients.
-Then the MSCA-service needs to be configured this way.
+The most common way is using the MSCA-service to issue certificates against users for certificate login for, for example, Microsoft Windows clients.
+Then the MSCA-service must be configured this way.

 Another purpose is to let the MSCA-service issue certiifcate against servers, or SSL/TLS certificates.
-Then the MSCA-service needs to be configured in another way.
+Then the MSCA-service must be configured in another way.

 Another purpose is to let the MSCA-service issue subordinated CA certificates.
-Then the MSCA-service needs to be configured in another way.
+Then the MSCA-service must be configured in another way.

-The MSCA-service has two different structures when install/setup the CA in the Microsoft environment:
+The MSCA-service has two different structures when installing or setting up the CA in the Microsoft environment.

 Enterprise CA